Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: The turbulent problem

 The only exception is that for the RANS equation, instead of Dirichlet boundary conditions for the scalars, Neumann boundary conditions with slopes matching the DNS profiles are used.
 This is done because the DNS develops axial boundary layers near the Dirichlet conditions due to local outflow advection.
 For the DNS, we have ensured these artificial effects do not pollute the reaction zone results by ensuring the boundaries are far from the reaction zone.
 These boundary layers are absent in the RANS case as the mean velocity is zero.
 Appropriate matching of RANS solutions to the DNS ones should consider concentration profiles outside of these artificial boundary layers.
 We have done so by matching the slopes of the RANS concentration profiles to those of the DNS outside of the boundary layers, but far from the reaction zones.

-In Figure (\ref{fig:binary_apost}), we can see the \textit{a posteriori} results.
+In Figure (\ref{fig:binary_apost}), we can see the \textit{a posteriori} results for Case 1.
 In particular, we compare the predicted mean profile of $C_1$ to the results derived from the DNS described in the previous section.
 As the problem exhibits mirror symmetry in the ensemble-averaged sense about the midplane, results for $C_2$ are omitted as they provide the same insight.

+In Table (\ref{tab:errors}), we can see the maximum error incurred by each of the models in the center of the domain by comparing the predicted concentration for one of the scalars against the DNS measured values.

-It is clear that when all closures are considered, the local ROM outperforms the standard Gradient Diffusion model, while the nonlocal model outperforms the local model, especially for $X = x/L_1 \approx 0$, where the mean reaction zone, the ``flame,'' exists.
+The local ROM outperforms the standard Gradient Diffusion model, and the nonlocal model also outperforms the GD model.
+However, for $X = x/L_1 \approx 0$, where the mean reaction zone, the ``flame,'' exists, Figure \ref{fig:binary_apost} shows that both models predict essentially the same value of concentration, while the nonlocal model better predicts the leakage of $C_1$ for $X = x/L_1 > 0$.